-See Fig. 35 and 36 for thermostat connections)
+See Fig. 35 and 36 for thermostat connections

 The thermostat closes the R-to-G-and-Y circuits.
-The R-to-Y circuit starts the outdoor unit, and the R-to-G-and-Y/Y2 circuits start the furnace blower motor BLWM on COOL speed.
+The R-to- Y circuit starts the outdoor unit, and the R-to-G-and-Y/Y2 circuits start the furnace blower motor BLWM on cooling airflow.
+Cooling airflow is based on the A/C selection shown in Fig. 58.
 The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.

-When the thermostat is satisfied, the R-to-G and-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 sec.
+When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating at cooling airflow for an additional 90 sec.
 Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 sec.
-See Fig.
+See Fig. 35.

 b.
-Single-Stage Thermostat and Two-Speed Cooling (Adaptive Mode)
+Single-Stage Thermostat and Two-Speed Cooling (Adaptive Mode) -

-See Fig. 35 and 36 for thermostat connections)
+See Fig. 35 and 36 for thermostat connections.